 The last NFL playoff prediction and the purpose of this blog.

-"If the home team plays better and scores more than the
+"If the home team plays better and scores more than the visiting team they will win, now can I have my enormous paycheck?" |

 In my last two posts I kept true to the 'predicts' part of my blog, but I lost the 'nobody' aspect.
 Were they still fun to write?
 Kinda.
 Can people still enjoy them?
 Absolutely, I read about 3,437 of these prediction articles every off season, and I enjoy a good 145 of them (yes, those are the absolute exact numbers).
 The problem is that those last two articles are just another set of meaningless predictions that do not say anything (I really enjoyed the article on how Brady owns his division, I feel that the media's celebration of greatness ignores the relatively easy path to dominance Brady has faced, even if he helped create that easy path by beating the ever loving snot out of his competition every year).